6. Learning and Teaching Activities

 Objectives Template 3

-The completed template above serves purely as one possible format that might be used to ensure that a session, topic or week of learning is covered appropriately.
+The completed template above serves solely as one possible format for ensuring that a session, topic, or week of learning is covered appropriately.
 Mapping session objectives to ILOs and ensuring that a session covers more than just the content is important.

-The actual activities deployed in the classroom and online are highly contextualized and it is impractical, and can be misleading, to share specific ‘lesson ideas’.
+The actual activities deployed in the classroom and online are highly contextualised, and it is impractical and can be misleading to share specific ‘lesson ideas’.
 You will benefit most by talking to colleagues and educational developers in your institution.

 Summary

-1. The content to be taught should serve the students ability to evidence the ILO
+• The content to be taught should serve the students’ ability to evidence the ILO

-2. The skills and attributes that are taught at a topic, week or session level should be designed to rehearse elements of the assessment
+• The skills and attributes taught at a topic, week, or session level should be designed to rehearse elements of the assessment.

-3. Not everything that engages students is directly assessed but everything they are asked to do should be justifiable as informing the assessment and ILOs.
+• Not everything that engages students is directly assessed, but everything they are asked to do should be justifiable as informing the assessment and ILOs.

 You might want to ask yourself as a course design team